Panic buying leaves retailers scrambling to restock

 “We’re racing through the aisles just to keep up,” said Legowski, who has gotten yelled at by irate shoppers and is thinking of quitting.

-Scott Nash, CEO of MOM’s Organic Market, which operates 19 stores in Virginia and Maryland area, says that his business has doubled in the last two weeks.
-His stores use to sell $50,000 worth of food a day; now, it’s $100,000.
+Scott Nash, CEO of MOM’s Organic Market, which operates 19 stores in the mid-Atlantic region, says that his business has doubled in the last two weeks.
+His stores use to sell $50,000 worth of merchandise a day; now, it’s $100,000.
 But out-of stock items have shot up to 1,500; typically, they number around 150 in normal times.

 Nash noted the problem is not the food supply but how quickly shoppers are grabbing it.
 He said that inventory turns were typically on average about every 10 days.
 Now they’re about every five days.